Email and Digital Marketing

 How Constant Contact signs email

-Constant Contact DKIM signs all outbound email with a default DKIM key: d=auth.ccsend.com.
-When a customer opts to self-authenticate, we add a second key customized with the customer’s domain: d=customerdomain.com.
-As a result, there are two DKIM signatures that appear within the headers of the message.
+Constant Contact signs all outbound email with a default DKIM key: d=auth.ccsend.com.
+If you opt to self-authenticate, we add a second key customized with your domain: d=yourdomain.com.
+As a result, there are two DKIM signatures that appear in the message headers.
 For this reason, multiple DKIM signatures are allowed within the DKIM framework.

 How multiple DKIM signatures are reported

-Most ISPs (Internet Service Providers) or mailbox providers see both the default key (d=auth.ccsend.com) and the custom key (d=customerdomain.com), and will validate the message using both keys.
-There are some cases where these receiving domains stop after validating only the auth.ccsend.com DKIM signature.
-This causes the messages to appear to fail a DMARC check on the customerdomain.com and get reported to the DMARC reporting agencies
+Most ISPs (Internet Service Providers) or mailbox providers see both the default key (d=auth.ccsend.com) and the custom key (d=yourdomain.com), and will validate the message using both.
+In some cases, these receiving domains stop after validating only the auth.ccsend.com DKIM signature.
+This causes the messages to appear to fail a DMARC check on your domain and get reported to the DMARC reporting agencies.

 Different types of reporting

-When a DMARC policy is deployed, for most domains, you can configure a report to provide information on what email is failing authentication in accordance with your DMARC policy.
+When a DMARC policy is deployed, for most domains, you can configure a report to provide information on which emails are failing authentication in accordance with your DMARC policy.
 These are defined as either:

 • An Aggregate Report (RUA)